Table of Contents

 Benefits of Waterfall

-- Clear Structure: The sequential nature of Waterfall provides a clear and structured approach, making it easier to manage and track progress.
+- Clear Structure: Waterfall’s sequential nature provides a clear and structured approach, making it easier to manage and track progress.
 This structure is particularly beneficial for projects with well-defined deliverables and timelines.

-- Defined Requirements: Waterfall’s emphasis on upfront requirements gathering reduces ambiguity and sets clear expectations.
-This clarity helps in aligning the project objectives with stakeholder needs from the beginning.
+- Defined Requirements: The waterfall’s emphasis on upfront requirements gathering reduces ambiguity and sets clear expectations.
+This clarity helps align the project objectives with stakeholder needs from the beginning.

-- Ease of Management: The linear progression of Waterfall simplifies project management and allows for straightforward milestone tracking.
+- Ease of Management: Waterfall’s linear progression simplifies project management and allows for straightforward milestone tracking.
 This ease of management is advantageous for teams and stakeholders who prefer a predictable workflow.

 - Thorough Documentation: The comprehensive documentation created at each phase ensures that all aspects of the project are well-documented.
 This documentation can be invaluable for future reference, training, and regulatory compliance.